lapinek/platform-scripting/README.AM.md

 <br/>

 Similarly, if you try to detect Rhino version in a script, you'll need to import the `org.mozilla.javascript.Context` class, which is not allowed in AM 7.0.0 by default.
-Assigning this class to a variable or calling it directly will produce "it is object" errors, and using `javaImporter` will show the class undefined:
+Assigning this class to a variable or calling it directly will produce "it is object" errors, and using `javaImporter` will show the class as undefined:

 <br/>